 How do I choose more than one reader?

-Out online shopping cart is configured to easily select multiple readers.
+Our online shopping cart is configured to easily select multiple readers.
 If using hardcopy registration form, select all the readers that you wish to submit to under the “first choice” column.
 In the “second choice” column select any readers you wish your pages to go to in the event one of the readers in the first column becomes unavailable.
 Think of the second column as being only for emergency backup.
 If you do not choose a backup reader–and not an already selected alternate “first choice” reader–one will be arbitrarily selected for you should the need arise.

 Multiply the number of readers selected in the “first choice” column by $50.00 and add the figure to your registration fee.